The Luminous Life

 The Luminous Life (A Vida Luminosa) is a 2025 Portuguese drama film written and directed by João Rosas in his feature directorial debut.
+It was released theatrically on 26 June 2025.
+It had its premiere at the IndieLisboa International Independent Film Festival on 7 May 2025.
+It was released theatrically on 26 June 2025.

+Premise

 The film follows Nicolau, a 24-year-old in Lisbon, who, while juggling short-term jobs, dreaming of a music career, and nursing a recent heartbreak, doesn’t feel like celebrating his birthday with a big party.

-It had its premiere at the IndieLisboa International Independent Film Festival on 7 May 2025.
-On 26 June 2025, it was released in Portuguese cinemas.

-It competed for the Crystal Globe at the 59th Karlovy Vary International Film Festival on 5 July 2025.